dzfrias/scurry/website/docs/intro.md

 ### Builtins
 The builtin features docs include:
-- A better look into Scurry's builtin types
 - All of Scurry's builtin functions
+- The Scurry standard library

 ### Components
 Finally, the components section explains: